drewmiranda-gl/graylog-api-tools/reference-examples/eventdef/README.md

 # Introduction

-Reference Examples for interacting with API endpoints for Graylog Event Definitions
+Reference Examples for interacting with API endpoints for Graylog Event Definitions.

+This information has been tested and verified for:
+- Graylog 6.3
+- Graylog 7.0
+- Graylog Cloud

 # Create Event Definition